UsmannArshad/NODE.js/Readme.txt

 If we want to run a query string like /?fname=usman&lname=arshad then we can get values like firstname=res.query.fname(this name must be the same as in the url)

+=>MiddleWares:
+Problem:For example,when we deal with some external html file that have link to external css like link href="./style.css" it will think of it as a route and style will be not applied:
+U can see in networks that it deals style.css as a oute and give 404 error Solution:To serve static files such as images, CSS files, and JavaScript files, use the express.static built-in middleware function in Express.
+App.use(express.static(__dirname+'/public'))
+now all files in public folder is used as static file no more route and we ca access them in browser by wring localhost:3000/style.css for example we can change it to virtual path like App.use('/static or any name'express.static(__dirname+'/public')) now u can access files in browser like: localhost:3000/static/style.css or /img/cat.jpg etc